Zambezi digimag, 2015 Summer Solstice edition

 Articles in this issue include:

-- Rob Barber, “born to guide” in Botswana. (follow this blog or see more on Facebook or get on safari with Rob)
+- Rob Barber, “born to guide” in Botswana. (follow this blog, see more on Facebook or get on safari with Rob)

 - Melissa Kay explores Tanzania’s Tinga Tinga culture.